ansible-middleware/jws/README.md

 ### Using a custom URL to download the JWS archives

-To use the install method zipfiles, downloading from a custom URL, set :
+To use the installation method zipfiles, downloading from a custom URL, set :

     vars:
        ...